-The lateral line is a sensory system for the detection of water movements, which initiates the appropriate behavioral responses for capturing prey, avoiding predators and schooling.
-The mechanosensory organs (neuromasts) distributed in lines on the head and along the flanks of the animal.
-Neuromasts contain hair cells that are very similar to the hair cells of the inner ear of vertebrates.
-Despite the unusual location of the hair cells in the skin, lateral line and ear hair cells develop by similar stereotyped mechanisms and are derived from cephalic placodes.
+The lateral line is a sensory system for the detection of water movements to capture prey, avoid predators and schooling.
+The mechanosensory organs (neuromasts) are distributed in lines on the head and along the flanks of the animal.
+Neuromasts contain hair cells that are very similar to the hair cells in mammalian ears.
+Despite the unusual location of the hair cells in the skin, lateral line and ear hair cells develop by similar mechanisms and are derived from cephalic placodes.
 However, in contrast to the otic placode, the lateral line placode (also called primordium) undergoes a remarkable posterior migration towards the tail tip.
-This migration is a dynamic event that involves the primordium depositing neuromasts every 3-5 somites until it reaches the tail tip, patterning the future lateral line.
+This migration is a dynamic event that involves the primordium periodically depositing neuromasts until it reaches the tail tip, patterning the future lateral line.

 Hair Cell Regeneration (transcriptional control, epigenetics, innate immune system)